pmem/pmdk/manpages/linux/master/poolset/poolset.5.md

 Depending on the configuration of the system, the available space of non-volatile memory space may be divided into multiple memory devices.
 In such case, the maximum size of the transactional object store could be limited by the capacity of a single memory device.

-The **libpmemobj**(7) allows building transactional object stores spanning multiple memory devices by creation of persistent memory pools consisting of multiple files, where each part of such a *pool set* may be stored on different pmem-aware filesystem.
+The **libpmemobj**(7), **libpmemblk** and **libpmemlog** allows building object stores spanning multiple memory devices by creation of persistent memory pools consisting of multiple files, where each part of such a *pool set* may be stored on different pmem-aware filesystem.

-To improve reliability and eliminate the single point of failure, all the changes of the data stored in the persistent memory pool could be also automatically written to local or remote pool replicas, thereby providing a backup for a persistent memory pool by producing a *mirrored pool set*.
+In case of **libpmemobj**(7) to improve reliability and eliminate the single point of failure, all the changes of the data stored in the persistent memory pool could be also automatically written to local or remote pool replicas, thereby providing a backup for a persistent memory pool by producing a *mirrored pool set*.
 In practice, the pool replicas may be considered as binary copies of the "master" pool set.
+Data replication is not supported in **libpmemblk**(7) and **libpmemlog**(7).

 The set file for each type of pool is a plain text file, which must start with the line containing a *PMEMPOOLSET* string, followed by the specification